oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

 ## Task 3: Confirm the Larger Recall Scope

+Kevin asks what the decision means for the returns operation.
+David defines scope as stores, units, customers, components, and suppliers; Tim verifies each figure.

 1. Count the affected stores, shipped units, exposed customers, component batches, and supplier sites.

     ```sql